In This Article

 - Brain penetration: An object penetrates the skull and underlying brain tissue.

-Learn More About Brain Injury Settlements Today
+Learn More About Receiving a Settlement for Brain Injury

 Your life might never be the same after suffering a brain injury.
-Compensation will not heal your injury or reverse its effects it, but it will cover your expenses and help you and your family cope as you begin to rebuild together.
+Compensation will not heal your injury or reverse its effects, but it will cover your expenses and help you and your family cope as you begin to rebuild together.
+A personal injury lawyer from Friedman & Simon, L.L.P. will handle your legal case, meet all deadlines, and work to secure a settlement that is acceptable to you.
+To learn more about brain injury settlements, or to talk to a member of our team about your case, call today for a free consultation.Call or text (516) 932-0400 or complete a Free Case Evaluation form